jsterlingvids/draggin/SocketMuuri_v06/Readme.txt

 Styling!
 Styling the posts

-- Exiting rooms on disconnection
+- Updating livestream post images
+- Deleting Livestreams when they're done
 - Different buildouts for different post types
-- Livestreams on Buildout and Server Logic for retrieving streams

 - Deleting posts once there are more than 150